 - Confusing: all together vs. altogether

 “All together” is exactly as it reads—a group of people or things are together, without exception.
 “Altogether” means entirely.
 They are similar because both don’t have exceptions, but “all together” always refers to a group.
-You might use “altogether” to say something like, “I excellently prepared altogether for the SHSAT,” which means that you entirely excellently prepared for the SHSAT.
+You might use “altogether” to say something like, “I excellently prepared altogether for the SHSAT,” which means that you entirely excellently SHSAT.